 What People Actually Mean by “Lactic Acid Buildup”

-The whole misunderstanding dates back to a 1922 study by two British scientists, Otto Meyerhoff and Archibald V. Hill.
+The whole misunderstanding dates back to a study published in 1923 by two British scientists, Otto Meyerhoff and Archibald V. Hill.
 In their Nobel-Prize winning research investigating the energy capabilities of carbohydrate metabolism in skeletal muscle, they suggested that lactic acid is produced in humans as a side reaction to glycolysis (the breakdown of glucose to fuel muscle activity).

 And that’s essentially how it’s been explained ever since: Lactic acid is a sort of residue from your muscles burning fuel, and its buildup is what causes the burn and ache athletes commonly experience during and after intense effort.
-Because after all, acid burns, right?
+After all, acid burns, right?

-What recent studies have found fairly conclusively is that while lactic acid — or more accurately, lactate — coincides with “acidosis” in muscles, it’s not the cause.
+What more recent studies have determined fairly conclusively is that while lactate — not lactic acid — coincides with “acidosis” in muscles, it’s not the cause.

 So How Does Lactic Acid Buildup Affect Muscles?